jRodriguezIV/FrontEndPortfolioProject/README.md

 "Product Type",
 "Route".

-There is also a "Warnings" link which directs the user to another page that shows the following:
+There is also a "Warnings" link which directs the user to another page that shows the following information in relevance to the searched medication:
 "Overdosage Information",
 "Adverse Reactions",
 "Warnings and Cautions",
 "Boxed Warning".

+At the Bottom of the page you can always find the Official OpenFDA Disclaimer.

+Please feel free to use RinfoX to research any, and all FDA approved medications!